Zoom Event - 11th June 2026

 Jewish Artists in Britain today

 Sharing experiences of being a Jewish artist in Britain today.
-Lively PowerPoint presentations and sparking conversations.
-This is on online event.
+Lively PowerPoint presentations and conversations.
+This is an online event.

 This Zoom event, organised by Julia Holt and Maureen Kendal, brings together an inspiring group of artists, designers, and educators to share how working in Britain has influenced their creative practices.
 Through short talks and images, the speakers reflect on materials, processes, teaching, and community, and on how British cultural life, education, and local contexts have shaped their work.